 How to deep clean the brushes?

-What you don’t want to do is comb along with your brushes, dump them in the sink, fill the sink up with water, and then add in your shampoo and hope for the best.
+What you don’t want to do is comb along with your brushes, dump them in the sink, fill the sink up with lukewarm water, and then add in your shampoo and hope for the best.
 You’ll be surprised just how many people I know have done this.
-By submerging your brushes in the water, you’re allowing the water to seep off the ferrule, and this will cause the glue to break down therefore cause the bristles to fall out.
+By submerging your brushes in the warm water, you’re allowing the water to seep off the ferrule, and this will cause the glue to break down therefore cause the bristles to fall out.
 If you wash your brushes this way, eventually you won’t have many brushes to wash if any at all.

 1.I start out with a shampoo.
 For me shampoos are extremely gentle on the brushes and leaves them smelling great.
 First, I take a blob on the palm of my hand then I just hold the brush onto the top for a couple of seconds, so that the shampoo will lather nicely.